 Being a Habitual Traffic Offender can have many negative effects on your life that you might not realize right away.
 The sooner you speak with a Habitual Traffic Offender defense lawyer, the sooner you might be able to regain your driving privileges.

-At The Law Office of Gabriel & Gabriel, our firm dedicates a significant amount of time and resources to fighting traffic charges throughout Palm Beach County.
-Brian P. Gabriel is one of the National Trial Lawyers’ Top 100 Trial Lawyers and has served his community for more than 25 years.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel dedicates a significant amount of time and resources to fighting traffic charges throughout Palm Beach County.
+Brian P. Gabriel is one of the National Trial Lawyers’ Top 100 Trial Lawyers and has served his community for more than 30 years.
 Find out how he can help you fight an HTO designation by calling 561-622-5575 or complete our contact form today.